Healthdirect Free Australian health advice you can count on.

 Key facts

-• Campylobacter infection (also called campylobacteriosis) is a bacterial infection.
+• Campylobacter infection (also called campylobacteriosis) is a bacterial infection that usually affects your digestive system.

-• Symptoms include stomach cramps and diarrhoea that can last for 1 to 2 weeks.
+• Your symptoms may include stomach cramps and diarrhoea that can last for 1 to 2 weeks.

-• You are more likely to pick up a campylobacter infection if you are very young or elderly, have an impaired immune system, or if you are malnourished.
+• You are more likely to pick up campylobacter infection if you are very young or elderly, have an impaired immune system or if you are malnourished.

-• The best treatment for campylobacter infection is to rest and drink plenty of fluids.
+• If you have campylobacter infection, you should rest and drink plenty of fluids.

 What is campylobacter infection?

 Campylobacter infection (also called campylobacteriosis) is a bacterial infection.
-It causes stomach cramps and diarrhoea that can last for 1 to 2 weeks.
-Most people recover if they rest and drink fluids, but they can also be given antibiotics if needed.
+You may have stomach cramps and diarrhoea lasting for 1 to 2 weeks.
+Most people recover with rest and drinking enough fluids, but some people may also need antibiotics.
 In rare cases, campylobacter may cause other illnesses.

 What causes campylobacter infection?